Who Should Play Blade Irons? A Complete Guide for Serious Ball Strikers

 Why Better Players Still Choose Blade Irons

-Despite advances in hollow-body construction and multi-material designs, blade irons remain the benchmark for one reason:
+Despite advances in technology, blade irons remain the benchmark for control, offering:

 • Predictable spin